jitsi/jitsi-meet-spot/spot-client/docs/manua-test-plan.md

 Disconnects
 ------
-- [ ] Spot-TV reloads and Spot-Remote displays join code entry
+- [ ] Spot-TV reloads the page and Spot-Remote displays join code entry
 - [ ] Spot-Remote reconnects to a Spot-TV after disconnect
+- [ ] Spot-TV reestablishes its own connection to the backend after losing internet
+- [ ] Spot-Remote reestablishes its connection to the Spot-TV after losing internet

 Screenshare Selection
 ------